thunlp/KB2E/README.md

 Evaluation Results
 ==========

-We list the result of the code in date set FB15k and WN18.
+We list the result of various methods implemented by ourselves in dateset FB15k and WN18.

 FB15k